shauninman/odbuildroot-macos/readme.md

 ## What this repo does

 First it creates a 20GB case-sensitive sparse disk image named `od-docker` and mounts it.
-(This has been enough to build OpenDingux beta for the RS-90 with ~5GB to spare.)
+(Building for RS-90 used ~15GB.
+Building for GCW0 separately used ~17GB.)
 Then it unzips `od-docker.zip` into the root of the new volume.
 (This directory is zipped to avoid confusion, we only want to be working on the case-sensitive disk image.
 It just contains a Dockerfile and a Makefile to configure it.)
 Then it clones the OpenDingux buildroot repo into its `workspace/` directory and starts up a Debian docker image with all the prerequisites.
 Finally, it opens the `workspace/` folder in the Finder and a shell in the docker image where you can build OpenDingux.

 All this happens the first time you run `make` from this directory.
 Subsequent times it will only do what's necessary to get you back into the shell.
 When you're done with the shell you can `exit` and eject the disk image.
 Or leave it mounted.
 Whichever.
 It will all spring back to life the next time you run `make` from this directory.